-The oral hearing scores for Prosecutor/Defendant will be determined by adding together the THREE judges raw scores respectively (600 points maximum).

-The two winning teams of each pair of opposing teams of the Semi-final Round shall enter the Final Round.
+The oral hearing scores shall be assessed by a panel of THREE judges.
+The court will decide which is the winning team based on their oral presentation without scoring.
+The two winning teams of each pair of opposing teams in the Semi-final Rounds shall advance to the Final Round.

-Final Round
+• Final Round

-The Secretary will determine the role to be played by each of the teams (Prosecutor or Defendant) in the Final Round by allowing the higher ranked team to nominate their preferred side based on the overall score of the oral hearing scores in the Semi-final Rounds from both the Prosecutor and the Defendant after completion of the Semi-final Rounds.
-The Secretary will then announce the pairing results, and make available a copy of each team's memorial to its opposing team.
+The Secretary will determine the role to be played by the two (2) teams (Prosecutor or Defendant) in the Final Round by means of a random draw after completion of Semi-Final Round.
+The Secretary will then announce the pairing results and make available a copy of each team's memorial to its opposing team.